 FROM FIRST TO LIFELONG IMPRESSIONS | Darrin Henry

-There is plenty of scope to strike up conversation and get talking to people in London after all, it is the most popular tourist city in the world with more than 18 million flocking to the UK capital each year.
+For Sharon and I, our own list of unusual things to do in London includes street interviews with strangers.
+There is plenty of scope to strike up conversation and get talking to people in London, after all, it is the most popular tourist city in the world with more than 18 million flocking to the UK capital each year.

 During our summer visit we’ve been stopping random pedestrians to find out what brings them to London.
-Everyone thus far have been quite happy to share their story (see part 1 and part 2).
+Everyone so far has been quite happy to share their story (see part 1 and part 2).
 Today we’ve got two different perspectives on London.

 Lynn, KC and Daniel